Fleek Functions

 > Fleek functions deploy

 A few examples of valid syntax identifier names are calculator, my-custom-function or add_2.
 A name does not have to be the same as the function file name, or the export name.
-A good practice can be to name in accordance to your project conventions.
+A good practice can be to name it in accordance to your project conventions.

 Deploy a Fleek Function